Collision-detection is a two-steps process. First the broad-phase detects pairs of colliders

 All the pairs detected by the broad-phase can be accessed from the physics

-The colliders involved in each event is identified by its integer handle.
+World.step(eventQueue).
+The colliders involved in each event is identified by its handle.

-Intersection (resp. contact) events are only generated between two colliders (where at least one of the is a sensor) if at
+Collision events (resp. contact force events) are only generated between two colliders if at least one of them has the

 The contact graph (encapsulated by the